Aishanagawa/survey-form/README.md

-# survey-form. this form is aimed at knowing peoples ideas on how to improve on whatsapp.
+# survey-form. this form is aimed at helping peoples give their ideas on how to improve on whatsapp.